Primary Care/Mental Health

 Resource Person: one who provides specific needed information that aids in the understanding of a problem or new situation.

-Surrogate: helps to clarify domains of dependence interdependence and independence and acts on clients behalf as an advocate.
+Surrogate: helps to clarify domains of dependence, interdependence, and independence and acts on clients behalf as an advocate.

 Maslow’s Hierarchy of Needs and Reality Theory are also utilized in my clinical practice.
-I understand that everyone in life are trying to get basic needs met.
-Whether it’s a person’s attempt at trying to gain Power (which includes achievement and feeling worthwhile as well as winning); achieve Love & Belonging (this includes groups as well as families or loved ones); attain Freedom (includes independence, autonomy, your own 'space'); have Fun (includes pleasure and enjoyment); or simply to Survive (including gaining nourishment, shelter, or sex), or trying to reach self-actualization, we all strive to reach a life goal.
-When people attempt to get these things in a negative or maladaptive manner, then mental health is impacted.
+I understand that everyone in life are trying to get their basic needs met.
+Whether it’s a person’s attempt at trying to gain Power (which includes achievement and feeling worthwhile as well as winning); achieve Love & Belonging (this includes groups as well as families or loved ones); attain Freedom (includes independence, autonomy, your own 'space'); have Fun (includes pleasure and enjoyment); or to Survive (including gaining nourishment, shelter, or sex), or trying to reach self-actualization, we all strive to reach a life goal.
+When people attempt to get these things in a negative or maladaptive manner, mental health is impacted.

 My Wellness Journey